-The following information sets forth the name, age, principal occupation and business experience during the last five years of each of the current executive officers of the Company and ABF, the Company's largest subsidiary.
+The following information sets forth the name, age, principal occupation and business experience during the last five years of each of the current executive officers of the Company and ABF Freight, the Company's largest subsidiary.
 The executive officers, including the Named Executive Officers, serve at the pleasure of the Board.
-For information regarding ownership of the Common Stock by the executive officers of the Company, see "Principal Stockholders and Management Ownership" on page 20.
+For information regarding ownership of the Common Stock by the executive officers of the Company, see "Principal Stockholders and Management Ownership" on page 21.
 There are no family relationships among Directors and executive officers of the Company or its subsidiaries.

-JUDY R. MCREYNOLDS, age 50, is President and Chief Executive Officer and a Director of the Board.
+JUDY R. MCREYNOLDS, age 51, is President & Chief Executive Officer and a Director of the Board.
 See previous description under "Directors of the Company."

-ROY M. SLAGLE, age 59, has been ABF's President-Chief Executive Officer since January 1, 2012.
-Mr. Slagle was Senior Vice President-Sales and Marketing of ABF from February 2006 through December 2011, Vice President-Administration and Treasurer for ABF from January 2000 through January 2006 and Vice President and Treasurer for ABF from 1995 to 2000.
-He was a Regional Vice President of Sales for ABF from 1989 to 1995.
-Between 1976 and 1989, Mr. Slagle served ABF as Operations Supervisor at the Dayton, Ohio terminal; Operations Manager at the Dayton terminal; Branch Manager at the Cincinnati, Ohio terminal; Branch Manager at the Carlisle, Pennsylvania terminal; and Regional Training Specialist at the Dayton terminal.
+ROY M. SLAGLE, age 60, has been ABF Freight's President & Chief Executive Officer since January 1, 2012.
+Mr. Slagle was Senior Vice President-Sales and Marketing of ABF Freight from February 2006 through December 2011, Vice President-Administration and Treasurer for ABF Freight from January 2000 through January 2006 and Vice President and Treasurer for ABF Freight from 1995 to 2000.
+He was a Regional Vice President of Sales for ABF Freight from 1989 to 1995.
+Between 1976 and 1989, Mr. Slagle served ABF Freight as Operations Supervisor at the Dayton, Ohio terminal; Operations Manager at the Dayton terminal; Branch Manager at the Carlisle, Pennsylvania terminal; and Regional Training Specialist at the Dayton terminal.

-MICHAEL E. NEWCITY, age 43, has been Vice President-Chief Financial Officer for the Company since June 1, 2010.
-He previously served as Director-Economic Analysis for the Company from November 2007 through May 2010, and prior to that he had served as Director-E-Systems and Emerging Technologies for ABF from November 2005 through October 2007.
-In these capacities, Mr. Newcity led the group that provides critical analysis on topics including costing and profitability methods, incentive plans, metrics and forecasting as well as the development and implementation of internal management systems.
-From January 2000 through October 2005, Mr. Newcity held several managerial positions with ABF that spanned marketing, information technology, and business development.
+MICHAEL E. NEWCITY, age 44, has been Senior Vice President, Chief Financial Officer & Chief Information Officer since August 2013 and prior to that had been Vice President-Chief Financial Officer for the Company from June 1, 2010 until July 2013.
+He previously served as Director-Economic Analysis for the Company from November 2007 through May 2010, and prior to that he had served as Director-E-Systems and Emerging Technologies for ABF Freight from November 2005 through October 2007.
+In these capacities, Mr. Newcity led the group that provides critical analysis on topics including costing and profitability methods, incentive plans, metrics and forecasting, as well as the development and implementation of internal management systems.
+From January 2000 through October 2005, Mr. Newcity held several managerial positions with ABF Freight that spanned marketing, information technology and business development.
 He began his career with the Company in 1993 at its subsidiary, Data-Tronics Corp., leading the Company's e-commerce development initiatives through December 1999.
-Mr. Newcity holds an MBA from the Walton College at the University of Arkansas.
+Mr. Newcity holds an M.B.A from the Walton College at the University of Arkansas.